rackerlabs/design-system/_component_design/loading-indicators.md

 ### Spinner icon

-The spinner icon is a simple circle with a 1 px stroke.
-It is most commonly used horizontally and vertically centered.
+The spinner icon is a simple circle with a 1px stroke.

 The spinner icon inherits the text color of the element or component in which it is contained.